 As a graduate of the School of Outdoor Recreation, Parks and Tourism, a wide variety of career opportunities are available in both the private and public sectors, and in a variety of geographic and professional areas.
 Every year we receive job posts directly from employers specifically seeking the skill set that ORPT students and graduates have.

 Potential employers include federal, provincial, and regional parks, protected areas and land trusts.
 Some graduates opt for positions in private and public recreation organizations including agencies offering adventure and outdoor skills development, as well as services particularly for youth, older adults, and persons with physical and mental impairments.
 Others choose to work for educational institutions and environmental groups.
 There are also many opportunities for entrepreneurs who build their own businesses in this field.
 In addition, you may elect to pursue further studies in a number of disciplines.

-- Outdoor Educators
+- Outdoor/ Environmental Educators

 - Camp Directors

-- Conservation specialists
+- Conservation Specialists

 - Recreation Programmers

 - Tourism Development Advisors

 - College/University Professors